 This label typically applies to eggs products.
-“Cage Free” basically means that hens are not kept in cages, but it has no further guarantees regarding animal welfare.
-“Cage-free” hens still suffer many of the same issues that caged hens do: They are subjected to overcrowding, poor air quality, physical and emotional stress; they are deprived of fresh air, sunshine and grass under their feet; they are painfully debeaked without anesthetic so that they are unable to peck and injure each other in stressful living conditions; they can be exposed to more than 17 hours of artificial light every day; and are routinely starved to induce faster laying cycles.
+“Cage Free” means that hens are not kept in cages, but it has no further guarantees regarding animal welfare.
+“Cage-free” hens still suffer many of the same issues that caged hens do.
+They are subjected to overcrowding, poor air quality, physical and emotional stress; they are deprived of fresh air, sunshine and grass under their feet; they are painfully debeaked without anesthetic so that they are unable to peck and injure each other in stressful living conditions; they can be exposed to more than 17 hours of artificial light every day; and are routinely starved to induce faster laying cycles.

-According to the USDA, “Producers must demonstrate to the Agency that the poultry has been allowed access to the outside.”
-While this sounds nice, unfortunately there are no guarantees for the length of time outside, and the size of the outdoor space.
-The outdoor space isn’t necessarily grass either, it could be gravel, pavement or dirt.
-The Associated Press reported that the USDA’s regulations don’t “require the birds to actually spend time outdoors, only to have access.”
-Meaning that even if farmers opened the doors on sheds with tens of thousands of birds inside, and then closed it before any chickens went outside, they can still claim “Free-Range” on their packaging.
-“Free Range” does not guarantee any other welfare standards.
+According to the USDA, “Producers must demonstrate to the agency that the poultry has been allowed access to the outside.”
+While this sounds promising, unfortunately there are no guarantees for the length of time outside or the size of the outdoor space.
+The outdoor space isn’t necessarily grass either, it could be gravel, pavement, or dirt.
+The Associated Press reported that the USDA’s regulations don’t require the birds to actually spend time outdoors, only to have access.
+Meaning that in theory, a farmer could open the door of a farm shed housing tens of thousands of birds, close it before any chickens left, and still claim “Free-Range” on its packaging.

 “Grass-fed” is a dietary standard only, and this claim has little relevance to animal welfare.
 Many consumers are also surprised to learn that this label can still be used if the animals start their lives on grass, but spends the latter part of their lives on a feedlot.